2 Weekly overview

 • To acquire the basic vocabulary necessary to describe and evaluate psychological studies.

-• To demonstrate understanding of this vocabulary in a multiple-choice quizzes.
+• To demonstrate understanding of this vocabulary in multiple-choice quizzes.

 • To apply this vocabulary when evaluating research and designing a study.